 Mortgage repayment calculator:

-The first step in starting your home shopping journey is to find out what your monthly repayments might look like so you can avoid any potential disappointment while shopping.
+The first step in starting your home shopping journey is to find out where you can get the best loan and what your monthly repayments might look like so you can avoid any potential disappointment while shopping.
 A German mortgage calculator helps you evaluate what your monthly payment could look like.
 With a repayment calculator, you’ll know in advance how much a house will cost you per month and if your monthly budget can afford the house you want to buy.

 German mortgage rates:

 Interest rates in Germany have decreased by more than 4% over the last decade.
 This means the current market conditions make it an ideal time to mortgage a home in Germany.
 Securing the best rate depends on a variety of factors.
 Not only does a mortgage rate calculator show you the latest interest rate, but it also helps walk you through the factors that can impact the rate banks will offer you.
+You can either choose to have someone like LoanLink find you the best rate or you can compare mortgage rates yourself.
 Variables considered include:

 - SCHUFA score: a higher credit score will typically lead to a lower interest rate